Merritt-Woodwork/merrittwoodwork.com/src/_staff/gina-borovica.md

   ensure Merritt’s clients receive bespoke interiors with flawless execution.
   Prior to her career at Merritt, Gina has held various positions as Chief of Staff, Director of Marketing, Product Developer and Product Manager for multiple different companies and industries.
-Gina’s experience across entrepreneurial start-ups, large corporations, and family-owned businesses in various industries has equipped her with the adaptability and insight needed to tackle challenges and drive Merritt’s continued growth and success.
+Gina’s diverse experience across entrepreneurial start-ups, large corporations, and family-owned businesses in various industries has equipped her with the adaptability and insight needed to tackle challenges and drive Merritt’s continued growth and success.
 In her